WASH YOUR HANDS

 PERIODICALLY CARRY OUT QUALITY CONTROL TESTS

 Maybe you do not know, but there are control solutions to determine if glucose meters are functioning properly.
 Glucose aqueous mixtures are designed to control the precision of the glucose meter and its test strips.
 You can buy them at the pharmacy or on internet; the main thing is that the solution is the one designed for your device and, of course, that it is not expired.
 Its use is easy: apply a drop of solution on the strip and perform a standard glucose control.
-On the testing strips’ pot or on the control solution you would be indicated the acceptable glucose values.
+On the testing strips’ pot or on the control solution will be indicated the acceptable glucose values.
 If your meter is not working as expected, you can contact the manufacturer.
-Usually the company sends you a new one and takes the one that does not work.
+Usually the company sends you a new one in exchange for the one that does not work.

 READ CAREFULLY THE USAGE INFORMATION FOR YOUR GLUCOSE METER

 Each manufacturer provides information on the limitations of its strips (drugs that may interfere, temperature range, etc.).
 Some glucose meters require the entry of a code or a chip with each new pot of strips.
 If you get the impression that the glucose readings are wrong, and you have one of those glucometers, check that the code or the chip is the correct one for the pot.

 Given the importance that the number we see on the screen has in deciding the following appropriate care, it would be advisable to consult qualified medical personnel if your health condition or drug treatment may be affecting the accuracy of the readings.